Search With おこみんAI

 About Wild Flower and Vegetable Picking

-Shiga Kogen is located within a national park, sharing its natural environment with local land managers.
+Shiga Kogen is located within a national park, sharing its natural environment with local land management association.
 PLEASE NOTE THAT PICKING ANY PLANTS OR VEGETABLES IS PROHIBITED FOR GUESTS WHO DO NOT HAVE PERMISSION TO ENTER THE MOUNTAINS.
 It is also expressly forbidden to capture, hunt or take animals from the area.
 Our natural resources are limited, so please resist the temptation to take more than you need, and enjoy this environment with respect.

 Inquiries via Telephone